redhat-developer/rpm-packaging-guide/source/rpm-guide.rst

 problematic for one arch or the other in the event of a compile on one, run on the other.
-We also don't dive into more clever rpm macros as they are out of scope when trying to learn RPM Packaging at and introductory level, which is already a feat of it's own.
+We also don't dive into more clever rpm macros as they are out of scope when trying to learn RPM Packaging at and introductory level, which is already a feat of its own.
 For the sake of this example, we can ignore this Error but in a real packaging scenario you should either have a reasonable justification or find the appropriate rpm macro to use.